daes10/daes10/README.md

 ## 🙋‍♂️ About Me
 - 🎓 Computer Science student at ZHAW in Zurich (focused on Object-Oriented Programming & IT-Security)
-- 🛠️ Passionate about automation, self-hosting, smart home & tech in general
+- 🛠️ Passionate about automation, software, self-hosting, smart home & tech in general
-- 🌍 Love experimenting with my homelab and trying out new tools (daily hobby
+- 🌍 Love experimenting with my homelab and trying out new tools (on a daily basis)
 - 🌱 Believer in continuous growth & curiosity
 - 📚 Always learning – from Electrical Engineering to IT Networks to Self-Hosting and Docker

 ## 🧑‍💻 My Skills